 Prolotherapy for Low Back PainSkip to the navigation

 Prolotherapy involves injecting a substance into the body to promote the growth of normal cells, tissues, or organs.
-There are 3 types of prolotherapy.
+There are three types of prolotherapy.
 The type used to treat joint pain is called inflammatory prolotherapy.

 In inflammatory prolotherapy, a sugar water solution (dextrose) is injected into a weakened ligament near where the ligament attaches to the bone.
 The injection is intended to cause inflammation.
 The body responds to the inflammation by increasing blood flow to the area and stimulating the ligament to repair itself.
 Usually, a person would have a series of 4 to 6 treatments, each about 2 weeks apart.

-- Dagenais S, et al. (2007).
+- Dagenais S, et al. (2010).
 Prolotherapy injections for chronic low-back pain.
 Cochrane Database of Systematic Reviews (2).

 - Chou R, et al. (2009).
 Interventional therapies, surgery and interdisciplinary rehabilitation for low back pain: An evidence-based clinical practice guideline from the American Pain Society.
 Spine, 34(10): 1066–1077.

 Specialist Medical Reviewer Robert B. Keller, MD - Orthopedics

-To learn more visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org

-© 1995-2012 Healthwise, Incorporated.
+© 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.